Besant Nagar (Edward Elliot’s) Beach Chennai – Timings, History & Tips

 FAQs

-1. Is Marina Beach open throughout the day?
+1. Is the Beach open throughout the day?

-Yes, the Beach is open 24 hours a day.
-Early mornings and evenings are the most popular times due to more pleasant weather and activity levels.
+The Beach is open all day, but early mornings and evenings are the most popular times to visit due to more pleasant weather and activity levels.

-Swimming is officially discouraged at Marina Beach due to strong and unpredictable sea currents.
-Visitors are advised to remain close to the shoreline.
+Swimming is officially discouraged due to strong and unpredictable sea currents.
+Visitors are advised to stay close to the shore.

 Nearby Attractions